jameslan/libxml2-wasm/README.md

 For more detail, see the [Doc](https://jameslan.github.io/libxml2-wasm/index.html).

+# Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information.

+---

 [^1]: The performance of different XML libraries can vary significantly.
 For more information, refer to the [benchmark](docs/performance.md) provided.
 [^2]: The requirement of a C/C++ toolchain at runtime can be waived if prebuilt binaries are available.